Uokoroafor/Uokoroafor/README.md

 I just Finished an MSc in Artificial Intelligence at Imperial College London and am now starting my AI journey as a Data Scientist

-- 🌱 I’m currently learning more about Docker, AWS and CI/CD
+- 🌱 I’m currently learning more about Azure and AWS
 - 🔭 I’m currently working on NLP and Data Science projects
 - 👯 I’m looking to collaborate on interesting real world problems
 <!-- - 🤔 I’m looking for help with  -->